The intercept/resend and translucent attacks on the quantum key distribution protocol based on the pre- and post-selection effect: The quantum key distribution protocol based on the pre- and post-selection effect

 \section{The quantum key distribution protocol based on the pre- and post-selection effect}

 In 2001, Bub proposed a quantum key distribution protocol based on the pre- and post-selection effect \cite{Bub2001}.
-This protocol is a natural application of the result obtained in Reference~\cite{Vaidman1987}.
+This protocol is a natural application of the result obtained in Ref.~\cite{Vaidman1987}.
 We explain the protocol step by step in this section.
-This section is a brief review of References~\cite{Bub2001,Vaidman1987}.
+This section is a brief review of Refs.~\cite{Bub2001} and \cite{Vaidman1987}.

 The purpose of the scheme is for the legitimate users, Alice and Bob, to exchange a random secret key.
 We assume that Alice and Bob can utilize both classical and quantum channels.
-On the one hand, through the classical channel, they can transmit classical signals to each other.
-The signals are disclosed publicly and the eavesdropper Eve can learn the entire contents of the classical messages.
-On the other hand, via the quantum channel, Alice and Bob can exchange quantum signals, namely qubits, with each other.
+On the one hand, through the classical channel, signals are disclosed publicly and the eavesdropper Eve can learn the entire contents of the classical messages.
+On the other hand, via the quantum channel, Alice and Bob can exchange qubits with each other.
 We assume that Eve can interact with the quantum channel, but she cannot do this without disturbing the qubits in general.

 First, Alice prepares the following maximally entangled initial state,